sunpy/sunpy/doc/source/guide/installation.rst

 Alternate method
 ^^^^^^^^^^^^^^^^

 Please use this method only if you are experienced with computers and cannot use the recommended method.
-Possible reasons include having very little disk space or wanting to have the most up-to-date versions of modules.
+Possible reasons include having very little disk space or needing to have the most up-to-date versions of modules.

 **1a.
 Install Python**